ethereum/pm/All Core Devs Meetings/Meeting 52.md

 Martin: [00:44:03] I don't know.
-When if I mentioned, forkmon.eth.ops.io (verify link)
+When if I mentioned, site to watch the fork is [here](http://forkmon.ethdevops.io/)

 **Istambul Hard Fork**